 Abstract:

 Time perception is important in performing everyday activities including effective social interactions.
 Many factors are known to influence our sense of time but the effect of social context is less extensively studied.
 Srinivasan et al. (2013) using retrospective temporal reproduction paradigm showed that participants perceived the duration of the ambiguous sound clip to be longer when primed with relevant social context (mela) compared to irrelevant social context (city) and this effect was seen only when the prime was given before the participants listened to the sound clip.
 Moreover, in their next study Srinivasan et al. (2014) using a prospective temporal reproduction paradigm showed that attention mediates this social priming effect.
 We in the present study aimed to extend this social priming effect on duration perception beyond the mela context and old age population into a more general group membership context (Hindu festival/ Muslim festival) with a population of younger adults (Experiment 1).
 We also aimed to study this social priming effect in a more controlled laboratory environment using temporal reproduction at four different levels of duration viz.1 sec, 5 sec, 10 sec and 20 sec (Experiment 2) instead of one level of duration as in all previous studies i.e., 20 sec.
-Results suggests that Hindu participants reproduced longer duration when they were primed with Hindu festival compared to Muslim festival.
-However for Muslim participants the reproduced duration for Muslim festival priming was not significantly longer than Hindu festival priming although it showed the trend.
+Results suggest that Hindu participants reproduced longer duration when they were primed with Hindu festival compared to Muslim festival.
+However, for Muslim participants the reproduced duration was not significantly longer than Hindu festival priming although it showed the trend.
 Results from Experiment 2 demonstrate that the social priming effect on temporal reproduction becomes stronger for longer duration.
-We got maximum effect for 20 sec duration.
+Results reveal that maximum effect occurs for 20 sec.
 As different mechanisms exist for short and long duration perception we suggest that influence of social priming effect using temporal reproduction paradigm is mediated via mechanisms involved in the perception of longer durations.
 Further studies are needed to test the social priming effect on time perception using different measures of time estimation.

 Background: According to the ‘new look’ approach our perception is highly influenced by context (Bruner, 1957).
 What we see and perceive is not only modulated by the contents of perception but also by the context and its relevance in that context.
 Srinivasan et al. (2013) explored the effect of this social relevance on time perception in the Magh Mela context.
 They used a retrospective temporal reproduction paradigm.
 They found that pilgrims (Kalpwasi) perceived the duration of 20 sec ambiguous sound clip to be longer when told that the sound was recorded in the Mela compared to when they were told that the sound was recorded in the city.
 Srinivasan et al. (2014) not only replicated their finding using prospective temporal reproduction paradigm but also established that ‘attention’ is necessary for this effect.
-Following these studies we understand that social factors does influence time perception but there are further interesting questions which are unanswered by the above studies.
+Following these studies we understand that social factors do influence time perception but there are further interesting questions which are not stated in the studies conducted above.

-1) Does this Mela-related social context effect also exists for other social factors like group membership?
-2) Does this effect which was studied in only older participants also holds true for young adults?
+1) Does this Mela-related social context effect also exist for other social factors like group membership?
+2) Does this effect which was only studied in older participants also holds true for young adults?
 3) Does this effect also exist for other time scales like 1 sec, 5sec, and 10 sec?
 To answer these questions we designed the following two experiments.

 Experiment 1: Effect of group membership on time perception